 2. Label Label Label

-We used bins and baskets to corral specific toys.
+We used bins and baskets as toy organizers to corral specific things.
 My major complaint with the large baskets of toys we had in our living room was that during clean up, all toys were getting dumped in one or two baskets creating total chaos the next time she wanted to play My Little Pony and we couldn’t find Rainbow Dash.
 I bought four of these galvanized bins at a great price ($7.47), then labeled them with the specific categories like; MLP, cars, Trolls, play food.

 3. Round Up Like Items

 Additionally, we’ve been using drawers in our TV console to store craft supplies and things were getting misplaced.
 So I created a sort of art caddy for P [similar caddy here].

 Another major challenge we had when we came to toy organization was how to organize her playsets.
 Peighton is really into Shopkins and they have multiple playsets like a kitchen or mini grocery store.
 The sizes are odd and each of them has multiple pieces.
 Tossing them into bins makes getting them out a challenge because you have to find the pieces for each playset, not to mention the pieces are tiny and easy to lose.

 I had a light bulb moment in Walmart the other day when I saw this under the bed shoe organizer.
 It’s the perfect toy organizer hack for these playsets and other toys!
 It has multiple compartments that are the perfect size for playsets, Barbies, and other figurines.

 It has a clear zippered top so it’s easy to see through.
 The best part is that is slides nicely under the bed making it the best toy organizer – keeping toys off the floor and tucked away.